ifBars/S1-Loader/README.md

 - Guide you through Steam branch switching
 - Verify the complete setup

+## ⚠️ Important Note

+**Steam UI Branch Display**: When using S1 Loader to manage your branches, the branch shown in Steam's UI may not always reflect the actual active branch.
+This is because Steam's UI updates independently of our branch switching mechanism.
+To ensure you're running the correct branch:

+1. Always launch Schedule I through S1 Loader
+2. Use the S1 Loader's status display to confirm which branch is active
+3. Do not rely on Steam's UI branch indicator for branch verification

 ## 🛠️ Developer Workflow with Conditional Compilation

 The Schedule I Loader can integrate seamlessly with Visual Studio and MSBuild for mod development.
 Use conditional compilation to build different versions of your mods to each branch folder: